 The Belation

-From the waters and air, Agath conjured forth creatures of unmatched beauty—vibrant fish with glittering scales and birds with feathers that shimmered in every hue.
-Upon the land, he placed animals that grazed on the lush greenery and thrived under the protection of light and water.
-Rasathan, ever malcontent, twisted these creatures, molding them into monstrous forms.
-The once-peaceful beings grew vicious, with sharp claws and fangs that dripped venom.
-Massive jaws belched fire and poison, tentacles writhed, and the air filled with the screams of terror as these abominations turned on one another in a savage dance of blood and ruin.
+From the waters and air, Agath brought forth creatures of exquisite beauty.
+Fish with glittering scales swam through the seas, and birds with feathers of dazzling hues filled the skies.
+On land, he placed animals that grazed on lush greenery, thriving under light and water.
+Rasathan, ever resentful, twisted these creatures into monstrous forms.
+Once-peaceful beings grew vicious—fangs dripping venom, massive jaws belching fire, and writhing tentacles sowing chaos.
+The air filled with terror as these abominations turned on one another in frenzied violence.

-And so, the balance between creation and destruction was set.
-For every wonder Agath brought into being, Rasathan sought to unravel it, a ceaseless war of light and dark, creation and corruption.
-This was the world’s first struggle—the eternal dance between Agath’s will to shape and Rasathan’s hunger to destroy.
+Thus, the balance between creation and destruction was born.
+For every wonder Agath created, Rasathan sought to destroy—a ceaseless battle of light and dark, creation and corruption.
+This was the world’s first struggle, the eternal dance between Agath’s will to shape and Rasathan’s hunger to unravel.

 The Dance of the Triemelions—Kha Gilgat Ekh Triemelion

-To aid them on their journey, Agath sent the Triemelions, messengers and warriors of Eulamoria.
-These divine beings could not intervene directly in the physical realm, nor could they wield weapons or craft miracles.
-Instead, they could only guide with their whispers, offering wisdom and hope to those who would listen.
-But even with this guidance, the path would not be easy.
+To aid the Bethaths, Agath sent the Triemelions, divine messengers and warriors of Eulamoria.
+Forbidden from wielding weapons or performing miracles, the Triemelions could only guide with whispers, offering wisdom to those who would listen.
+Yet, even with this guidance, the path remained treacherous.

-The Bethaths embarked on their long trek across Antoria, a land fraught with peril and deceit.
-Along the way, they faced countless choices, their steps fraught with uncertainty.
-At every turn, Rasathan laid traps—shiny objects of desire, illusions of power, and deceptions so twisted that even the strongest among them faltered.
-The Triemelions whispered of righteousness and urged them to stay the course, but Rasathan’s temptations were ever-present, waiting to pull them into darkness.
+The Bethaths embarked on their arduous trek across Antoria, a land rife with danger and deceit.
+At every turn, Rasathan laid traps—enticing treasures, illusions of power, and cunning deceptions.
+The strongest among them faltered, tempted by the ever-present pull of darkness.
+The Triemelions whispered of righteousness, urging them onward, but Rasathan’s temptations lingered like shadows, ready to consume the unwary.

 U. UNTAMAT (faith, loyalty) – Untamation

-Yet the Bethaths clung to faith—Untamation—believing in Agath’s promise of redemption.
-They spread word of his mercy to others still trapped in the torment of Antoria’s damnation, and though they were tempted, they did not stray from the light.
+The Bethaths held steadfast to faith—Untamation—rooted in Agath’s promise of redemption.
+They spoke of his mercy to those still trapped in Antoria’s damnation.
+Though temptation lurked, they never strayed from the light.

 T. TEMANAT (love, dependence) – Temanation